Organizing the sorting at home

 Sorting residual waste and food waste

-So far food waste has been part of the residual waste, but from now on food waste and residual waste must be sorted separately.
+Food waste and residual waste must be sorted separately.
 This is done to make better use of the energy in the food waste by making it into biogas.

 Tote bags and storage boxes